-The final regulations on the new personnel system being issued by the Department of Homeland Security and the Office of Personnel Management are the first in what is expected to be a broader effort to transform the Civil Service as we know it.
-There is great hope that within these precedent-setting regulations lies the understanding that managers and employees can work together in creating an efficient and effective Federal workforce that meets the missions of each agency.
-We at FMA share in this hope, but it is our responsibility - and that of all the stakeholders - to do what we can in eliminating the seeds that will reap setbacks or disasters.
+The final regulations on the new personnel system being issued by the Department of Defense and the Office of Personnel Management are the first in what is expected to be a broader effort to transform the Civil Service as we know it.
+We hoped that within these precedent-setting regulations lay the understanding that managers and employees can work together in creating an efficient and effective Federal workforce that meets the missions of each agency.
+Unfortunately, they remain vague.
+We at FMA maintain hope that in the implementing issuances, our suggestions will be taken into account.
+After all, it is our responsibility - and that of all the stakeholders - to do what we can in eliminating the seeds that will reap setbacks or disasters.

 A shift in the culture of any organization cannot come without an integral training process that brings together the managers responsible for implementing the new personnel system and the employees they supervise.
-The leadership of DHS must work in tandem with Congress, managers and employees in creating a training program that is properly funded and leaves little question in the minds of those it affects of their rights, responsibilities and expectations.
+The leadership of DOD must work in tandem with Congress, managers and employees in creating a training program that is properly funded and leaves little question in the minds of those it affects of their rights, responsibilities and expectations.